 Policy 18.2A.2.
 Mixed-use development.
 Opportunities for mixed-use development in the CRA Center shall be provided by allowing both mixed-use projects and a mixed-use pattern.
 A mixed-use project contains a complementary mix of residential, commercial, institutional and/or limited impact industrial uses that are planned and approved as a single, unified project.
-A mixed-use pattern is a dynamic mix of residential, commercial, institutional, and/or limited impact industrial uses that have developed in proximity to each other incrementally over time.
-A mixed-use pattern results from the decisions of individual property owners and may, but need not, involve more than one type of land use on any individual lot.
+A mixed-use pattern is a dynamic mix of residential, commercial, institutional, and/or limited impact industrial uses located within walking distance that develops incrementally over time.
+A mixed-use pattern may, but need not, involve more than one type of land use on any individual lot.